bogdanvuk/bdp/doc/source/index.rst

 Checkout the examples
 ---------------------

-Examples are located in the `examples <https://github.com/bogdanvuk/bdp/tree/master/examples>`_ repository folder.
+BDP images used in documentation are located in the `images <https://github.com/bogdanvuk/bdp/tree/master/doc/source/images>`_ repository documentation folder.

 Get involved
 ------------